dohlee/antiberty-pytorch/README.md

 $ snakemake -s download.smk -j1
 ```

-*NOTE: Only 3% of the entire OAS sequences were downloaded for now due to space and computational cost.*
+*NOTE: Only 3% of the entire OAS sequences were downloaded for now due to space and computational cost.
+(31GB)*

-*TODO: Hint for total # of sequences, total size*

 ## Citation
 ```bibtex